epccs/RPUpi/Hardware/README.md

 [rpirtscts]: https://github.com/epccs/RPUpi/tree/master/RPiRtsCts

 On the RPUpi board, the Pi Zero serial lines (Rx, Tx, nRTS, and nCTS) have been interfaced through a 74LVC07A buffer which is powered from the Pi's 3V3 power.
 When the Pi Zero is powered off the IOFF feature of the buffer will hi-z the output (it's an open collector output) which will allow a pull-up to set the proper value on nRTS and the Tx line.
-This allows the RPU_BUS to be used when the Pi Zero is powered off (or not plugged in).
-Also, a 74LVC07A buffer is used between the transceiver and the shield so the MCU on the shield can run at 3.3V or 5V, this buffer is powered from the shield so the shield UART can talk on the serial bus without the SBC.
+This allows the RPUBUS to be used when the Pi Zero is powered off (or not plugged in).
+Also, a 74LVC07A buffer is used between the transceiver and the controller that the shield is pluged into so it can run at 3.3V or 5V, this buffer is powered from the controller so it works without the SBC.

-When the Pi's handshake lines are enabled the nRTS line is used to start a targets bootloader (e.g. the famous Arduino DTR trick).
-When avrdude opens the serial port the nRTS goes active, that is it pulls low and is coupled through a capacitor to the Uno nREST pin, and bang the bootloader runs.
-In this case, the bus manager sees nRTS and broadcast a bootload address on the out of band channel so avrdude sees a single target running its serial bootloader.
+When the Pi's handshake lines are enabled the nRTS line is used to start a targets bootloader.
+When avrdude opens the serial port the nRTS goes active, that is it pulls low the bus manager sees this and broadcast a bootload address on the DTR pair causing everything but the bootload device which is also reset to lockout and thus avrdude sees a single target running its serial bootloader.
 Since picocom does the same thing I have to make sure the target is one I want to reset, and then have to wait for that targets bootloader to timeout and its application to get the bus address from its shield.

 ## Full Duplex Serial Management

 The shield has a bus manager, through its example firmware is ongoing.
 It has access to enable/disable each transceiver receiver and/or driver.
 This means that each (or all) targets can be isolated from the serial bus, the implications are significant.
 The original intent was to allow boot loading with a point to point full duplex mode (e.g. target with optiboot/xboot and the host running avrdude).
-The reason Arduino Uno is amazing is that it allows boot loading a new executable binary image over a severely goofed up the bare metal application, the rpubus tries to retain the nearly bulletproof upload.
+The reason Arduino Uno is amazing is that it allows boot loading a new executable binary image over a severely goofed up bare metal application, the rpubus tries to retain the nearly bulletproof upload.

 ## Transceiver (RS-485)